 This course is designed to provide students with an opportunity to explore a variety of group fitness activities.
 Each student is instructed in how to design a fitness plan which will identify goals for fitness, monitoring a workout, and evaluating goal achievement.
 Students will choose from a variety of aerobic, flexibility, muscular endurance and strength development workouts.
-(CR/NC grade)
+(CR/NC grade) Laboratory Hours: 2 Offered FALL and SPRING semesters

-PED112 Basketball (1 credit)
+PED112 Basketball